slayer321/uzzo/README.md

 ## Usage

-- If you just want to unzip your zip file use this command
+- If you just want to unzip your zip file use this command.

 ```
 uzzo demo.zip